 Social security arrangements between the UK and the EU27 are also unchanged at present.

-There is guidance for UK nationals about living and travelling in the EU on gov.uk, including information on what happens if the UK leaves the EU without a deal.
+There is guidance for UK nationals about living and travelling in the EU on gov.uk.